 Surgical Treatment: Surgery is recommended in the event of disability or when non-surgical treatment proves ineffective.
 There are many kinds of surgery.
 The kind recommended depends on the severity of the condition, and which joint(s) are affected.
 At times, there may be a need for more than one surgery.

 Arthroscopic debridement: This type of surgery used during the early stage of the disorder.
 It is a very important arthritis pain treatment option.
 Debridement means cleansing.
 It involves removal of loose cartilage, synovial tissue that has been inflamed, and bone spurs from the joint region.

 An arthroscopy procedure involves the insertion of an arthroscope into the joint of the foot or ankle.
 The arthroscope is a small camera.
 It displays images of the joint on a screen.
-With the help of these images, Arthritis of the foot and ankle doctor in Oak Park will guide surgical instruments for the surgery.
+With the help of these images, Arthritis of the foot and ankle doctor in Southfield will guide surgical instruments for the surgery.
 The surgical instruments used, and the arthroscope itself, is very thin.
 As such, your surgeon does not need to make a large incision.

 Arthroscopic surgery becomes most effective when the pain is caused by the movement of bones spurs against each other.
 At this time, the joint has not widened significantly.
 Removing the bone spurs increases the range of motion, causing rapid wear of the cartilage.

 Arthrodesis: Arthrodesis (fusion) is an important arthritis pain treatment option.
 It causes complete fusion of the bones.
 Pain is reduced by eliminating motion in the diseased joint.

 Arthrodesis involves removal of the damaged cartilage.
 Screws, plates, and pins are then used to fix the joint permanently.
 Gradually, the bones grow and fuse together – the same thing that happens when both ends of a broken bone heal.
 Thus, removing the joint eliminates the pain.